xiix0/scam/README.md

-Hell is empty and all the devils are here.
+All generalizations are false, including this one.
-		-- Wm.
-Shakespeare, "The Tempest"
+		-- Mark Twain